 So, what could these businesses that make up an electrician’s clients benefit from?
 Well, the list includes:

-- Monitoring and controlling an electrical installation, even when remote
+- Monitoring an electrical installation, even when remote

 - Alarms that warn of tripped breakers